aws-samples/amazon-forecast-samples/data_toolkit/Exported_Data_Handlers/Amazon_Athena_Export_Consolidation.md

 ﻿## Using Amazon Athena to consolidate data exported by Amazon Forecast

 The [Amazon Forecast](https://aws.amazon.com/forecast/) service was built to serve customer forecasting needs at every scale.
-As such, the service often provisions clusters of various sizes (vertical scaling) and nodes (horizontal scaling) handle all aspects of data imports, model training, and time-series predictions.  **Figure 1** depicts the distributed architecture in action with shared-nothing readers generating forecasted data points and writing them to S3.
+As such, the service often provisions clusters of various sizes (vertical scaling) and nodes (horizontal scaling) to handle all aspects of data imports, model training, and time-series predictions.  **Figure 1** depicts the distributed architecture in action with shared-nothing readers generating forecasted data points and writing them to S3 in parallel.

-The purpose of this page is to demonstrate methods that allow multiple outputs to be consolidated into a single entity, as depicted in **Figure 1** for ease of consumption.
+The purpose of this page is to demonstrate methods that allow multiple outputs to be consolidated into a single entity, where the right side of the illustration represents a single consolidated dataset.

 ![File Consolidation](./images/forecast-file-consolidation.jpg)
 <br>
-*Figure 1: Parallel Reader and [S3] Writer Processes Reduce Total Runtime with consolidation*
+*Figure 1: Parallel Readers and [S3] Writer Processes Reduce Total Runtime*

 ## Use Amazon Athena to read raw CSV (or Parquet)